dyne/dnscrypt-proxy/man/dnscrypt-proxy.8.markdown

   * `-r`, `--resolver-address=<ip>[:port]`: a DNSCrypt-capable resolver IP address with an optional port.
 The default port is 443.

+  * -S, --syslog: if a log file hasn't been set, log diagnostic messages to syslog instead of printing them. --daemonize implies --syslog.

   * `-t`, `--test=<margin>`: don't actually start the proxy, but check that a valid certificate can be retrieved from the server and that it will remain valid for the next <margin> minutes.
 The exit code is 0